jewzaam/gh-pulls-summary/README.md

   - Author details.
   - Number of reviews and approvals.
 - `--file-include` / `--file-exclude`: Regex patterns to filter PRs by changed file paths.
-- `--url-from-pr-content`: Regex pattern to extract a URL from the PR body.
-If set, adds a column to the output table with the matched URL.
+- `--url-from-pr-content`: Regex pattern to extract URLs from added lines in the PR diff.
+If set, adds a column to the output table with the matched URLs.

 ---